TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/scala/how-to-run-the-solution.md

 ```

 As we can see, Scala can be executed in pretty much the same way as Java.
 If
-all goes well, the last command should print the “Hello, World!” string.
+all goes well, the last command should print the "Hello, World!" string.